yaelshneor/reverse-engineering-writeups/wonderland5/README.md

 path.txt
 ```

-The path is valid, the final tile is `X`, and the check succeeds without modifying a single byte of the executable.
+The path is valid, the final tile is `X`, and the check passes without modifying a single byte of the executable.